 The Skarp Laser Razor: The Bladeless Shave That Isn’t

-A few months ago, I read about the Skarp Laser Razor, a new shaving device which promised to remove the hair from your face without blades.
+A few months ago, I read about the Skarp Laser Razor.
+This revolutionary new shaving device promised to remove the hair from your face without blades.
 Instead, it uses a laser to give you an irritation-free, incredibly close shave.

-Now I love a good shave, and normally I’m all over this sort of thing, but something about the device, while not as silly as the Norelco laser-guided razor, just seemed a bit off—and it was more than the thing’s weird, off-center design.
+Now I love a good shave, and normally I’m all over cool new technology.
+But something about this device seemed a bit off—more so than the thing’s weird, off-center design.

-On its initial Kickstarter campaign, there was a video showing how it used an optical fiber imbued with light to cut hair.
-The video was highly dubious, both because the whole thing was filmed with a sickly green tint and because it didn’t look like the lighted fiber cut hair all that easily, quickly, or even closely.
+On its initial Kickstarter campaign, a video showing how the razor used an optical fiber imbued with light to cut hair.
+The video seemed highly dubious.
+The whole thing was filmed with a sickly green tint and it didn’t look like the lighted fiber cut hair all that easily, quickly, or even closely.